-A sensory path is an evidence-based, colorful, creative and playful way for kids to improve motor planning, fundamental motor skills, and build stronger sensory connections in the brain that are responsible for sight, touch, sound, etc., which enable kids to complete complex, multi-stage tasks.
-Sensory paths are also an important part of a concept called “sensory play,” which is exactly what it sounds like: play designed to stimulate and improve your child’s five senses.
+A sensory path is an evidence-based, colorful, creative and playful way for kids to improve motor planning, fundamental motor skills, and build stronger sensory connections in the brain that are responsible for sight, touch, sound, balance, proprioception etc., which enable kids to complete complex, multi-stage tasks.
+Sensory pathways are also an important part of a larger umbrella concept called “sensory play,” which is exactly what it sounds like: play designed to stimulate and improve your child’s senses.

 What is sensory play?

 Who created sensory paths?

 Short answer: no one!
 Though a few have tried to say that they are the original creators of the sensory path, there’s really no “first sensory path.”
-In reality, sensory paths were developed piece-by-piece over many years with research from occupational therapists and adaptive PE teachers.
+In reality, sensory paths were developed piece-by-piece over many years with research from Occupational Therapists and Adapted PE teachers.

 Who can use a sensory path?